paulomarconi/paulomarconi.github.io/posts/Mindwave.md

 Schematic and PCB design files, [GitHub repository](https://github.com/paulomarconi/Mindwave-ArduinoNano-HC05_robot-controller)

 # Description
 Schematic and PCB design of a small-factor device for controlling the movement of a mobile robot with the Mindwave interface.
-The design is composed by an Arduino nano, L293D motor controller, HC05 Bluetooth device with external battery connector.
+The design is composed by an Arduino nano, L293D motor controller, HC05 Bluetooth module with external battery connector.

-# Characteristics:
+# Characteristics
 - Connectors for Arduino nano shield.
 - Connector for external battery.
 - Integrated L293D TTL.